Mazen-Ghanaym/Online-Book-Shop/README.md

 # Book-Shop
-Online website allows you to buy sell books
+Online website allows you to buy and sell books